Aysan97/Opposing-Viewpoints-on-US-Housing-between-Markets-and-Industry/README.md

 # Opposing-Viewpoints-on-US-Housing-between-Markets-and-Industry
-This is a summary of a news article, transformed into a video by motion designers to be posted on Instagram as a reel.
+I summarized a news article into short slides, which were then transformed into a video by motion designers to be posted on Instagram as a reel.